SOCI - Sociology

 SOCI 434 Sociology of Human Sexuality: 3 Credits (3 Lec)

 PREREQUISITE: SOCI 101IS or SOCI 110IS.
-Investigation of human sexuality from a sociological perspective.
+(Sp) Investigation of human sexuality from a sociological perspective.
 Focus on social aspects of human desires experiences, and meanings in historical and cultural context primarily using a social construction of human sexuality perspective. -

 SOCI 435 Law and Society: 3 Credits (3 Lec)